byrn-baker/Ansible-Workshop/section7-nautobot.md

 ```
 {% endraw %}

 This covers as much of the data entry that we can do through the Ansible Module.
-The Python module "pynatuobot" has the ability to import pretty much ever field possible into Nautobot and I will be covering that as well in the next section.
-The upside with the python module is the ability to going into a nested dictionary very similarly to how we have been with our Jinja templates.
-Also we can import everything inside of a single script which runs much faster then the sequential nature of Ansible.
+In the next section we will cover making a python script that will do the same thing we just accomplished.

 [Installing Ansible - Section 1](installing_ansible.md)